Jakub Krzewina: Career

 Krzewina improved at the start of 2014 with an indoor best of 46.54 seconds to finish as runner-up at the national championships.
-He anchored a team of Kozłowski, Omelko and Pietrzak to take Poland to fourth place in the 4×400 m relay final at the 2014 IAAF World Indoor Championships on home turf in Sopot (Krzewina's highest global finish at that point).
+He anchored a team of Kozłowski, Omelko and Pietrzak to take Poland to fourth place in the 4 × 400 m relay final at the 2014 IAAF World Indoor Championships on home turf in Sopot (Krzewina's highest global finish at that point).
 He opened the outdoor season with a big personal best of 45.11 seconds.
 This marked ranked him fourth in the European rankings for that season.
 He repeated that time at the Polish Championships to claim his first national outdoor title in the 400 metres.
 He was chosen for both the individual and relay events at the 2014 European Athletics Championships.
 In his solo senior debut for Poland he reached the 400 m final and finished in fourth place, just behind Israel's Donald Sanford.
-Having missed the heats, he was drafted in as the last man for the Polish team in the 4×400 m relay final.
+Having missed the heats, he was drafted in as the last man for the Polish team in the 4 × 400 m relay final.
 Starting his leg in fourth place, he narrowly overhauled Thomas Jordier in the final straight to win the bronze medals for Poland (setting a personal relay best of 2:59.85 minutes in the process).
 His fourth in the individual event led to his inclusion on the European relay team for the 2014 IAAF Continental Cup and (teaming up with European rivals Conrad Williams, Sanford, and Martyn Rooney) he helped the team to silver behind the African team.

 Krzewina and his teammates qualified to the 4 × 400 metres relay final at the 2016 Summer Olympics in Rio de Janeiro, Brazil.

-The Polish quartet of Karol Zalewski, Rafał Omelko, Łukasz Krawczuk and Krzewina broke the world indoor record in the men's 4x400m with a stunning finish to the final track event of the 2018 World Indoor Championships in Birmingham.
+The Polish quartet of Karol Zalewski, Rafał Omelko, Łukasz Krawczuk and Krzewina broke the world indoor record in the men's 4 × 400 m with a stunning finish to the final track event of the 2018 World Indoor Championships in Birmingham.
 On the last straight, Krzewina overtook the anchor of the American team, which lead from the start, and achieved the greatest success in his career.

+In October 2022, Krzewina was issued with a 15-month ban backdated set to expire in December 2023 for an anti-doping rule violation for whereabouts failures.